amrit-fuse/python/Readme.md

+To Navigate Refer to Readme file at [Master Branch](https://github.com/amrit-fuse/python/tree/master)

-This branch covers basic of API using flask and flask restful package in python and also covers basic of API testing using postman.
+This branch covers basic of API using flask and flask restful package in python

 ---